8 Tips for Selling Your Condo in 2026’s Real Estate Market

 Be realistic when comparing your unit to other condos in the complex

-It’s widely known that real estate agents will run a comparative market analysis (CMA) to help set an asking price.
+Real estate agents run a comparative market analysis (CMA) to help set an asking price.
 Appraisers also look at comparable units to assess your property’s fair market value.

-You’ll need to work with your agent, who will factor in items such as where precisely your unit is located, the view from the unit, yard access, and so on.
+You’ll need to work with your agent, who will factor in items such as the exact location of your unit, its view, yard access, and so on.

 If inventory in your area is low, “Don’t be afraid to price it based on demand,” Tobias says.
-As of May 2024, NAR reveals there’s only 4.70 months’ supply of condos listed for sale nationwide.
+As of October 2025, there’s a six-month supply of condos listed for sale nationwide.

-You can be sure that you’re pricing your condo reasonably, but for top dollar, ask your agent for advice.
+To price your condo reasonably and sell it for more money, consult your agent for expert guidance.
 “Chances are, somebody’s probably willing to pay more because you’re the only condo for sale in that particular community,” reports Tobias.

 2. Ensure your condo is move-in ready